keithtyser/keith-jump/memory-bank/progress.md

   - Scene transitions maintain proper game state

 ## Next Steps
-- Step 13: Implement Game Over Scene (Pending)
+- Step 13: Implement Game Over Scene (Completed)
-  - Enhance the existing game over scene implementation
+  - Enhanced the existing game over scene implementation
-  - Improve visual presentation of game results
+  - Added polished visual presentation with themed background and shadow effects
+  - Implemented animated entry with a bounce effect for all UI elements
+  - Created a special "NEW RECORD" notification that appears and pulses when players achieve a high score
+  - Implemented a score counter animation that counts up to the final score
+  - Redesigned buttons with hover and click effects for better user feedback:
+    - PLAY AGAIN button to restart the game with interactive color changes
+    - MAIN MENU button to return to the start screen
+  - Created proper button containers for better touch/mouse interaction
+  - Added responsive layout using relative positioning based on game height
+  - Prepared placeholders for future sound effect integration
-  - Add animation and polish to the game over experience
+  - Improved the overall game over experience with proper visual hierarchy
+  - Successfully tested the complete game loop from start to game over and back

+- Step 14: Polish and Refine (Pending)
+  - Fine-tune gameplay feel and responsiveness
+  - Add final visual enhancements
+  - Implement comprehensive cross-device testing